jacobggman/i-Voting/README.md

 ## Ways to improve security

 * Real ID authentication
-* Prevent everybody to be a Ballot - only in country IP or only party computers or private componise
+* Prevent everybody to be a Ballot - not the same ip and only in country IP or only party computers or private componise
 * Same packets size or random sizes for untracking of types of server
 * Random timing for ballots for untracking that is a ballot server
 * Force using SSL